Install and Run¶

 .

 There are more than 20 groups of namelists.
-A complete list of namelist variables is given in the file SALMON/manual/input_variables.md
+A complete list of namelist variables is given in List of input keywords.

 Run SALMON¶

-Before running SALMON, the following preparations are required as described above: The executable file of salmon
+Before running SALMON, the following preparations are required, as described above: the salmon executable must be built from the source code, and both an input file (for example, inputfile.inp

-$ mpiexec -n NPROC salmon < inputfile.inp > fileout.out
+$ mpiexec -n NPROC salmon < inputfile.inp > stdout.log

-where NPROC is the number of MPI processes that you will use.
+is the number of MPI processes to be used.

-The execution command and the job submission procedure depends much on local environment.
-We summarize general conditions to execute SALMON:
+The execution command and job submission procedure may vary depending on the local environment.
+Below is a general summary of the conditions for running SALMON:

-- SALMON runs in both single-process and multi-process environments using MPI.
+- SALMON runs in both single-process and multi-process (MPI) environments.

 salmon